Question 1: What are the living arrangements?

 Question 6: What is the security like at Mary Baldwin?

 Like all residential colleges, Mary Baldwin has on-campus security.
-In addition, our very capable counseling staff are with campers 24 hours a day, 7 days a week.
+In addition, our very capable counseling staff are with our teen campers 24 hours a day, 7 days a week.
 The PEG Center features an alarm system that ensures proper access.
 Counselors perform nightly “lights out” checks, as well as, give morning “wake-up” calls to make certain everyone is safe.

 Question 7: What is the ratio of adult supervisors to campers?